barackd222/barackd222.github.io/handsonlabs.md

 #### Interact with Anki Cozmo

-Assuming you have an Anki Cozmo robot, you may want to fork the [barackd222/ankimedrec-cozmo]("https://github.com/barackd222/ankimedrec-cozmo") git repository and start to explore your pythion skills.
+Assuming you have an Anki Cozmo robot, you may want to fork the [barackd222/ankimedrec-cozmo]("https://github.com/barackd222/ankimedrec-cozmo") git repository and start to explore your python skills.
 Note: No additional hands on material is available at this stage.

 <hr />